 (i) on a semi-annual basis, information about all underlying assets that, during the period under review, were the subject of a demand to repurchase or replace due to a breach of the representations and warranties (contained in the agreements underlying the asset-backed debt securities) or a negative statement.
 This information can be included in the quarterly report required in paragraph 7.45(a)(ii) below, however a SENS announcement must still be released stating that this information will be available in the report produced by issuers for its investors and including the website where the quarterly report will be available; and

 (ii) on a quarterly basis (in accordance with the issuer’s financial year-end or the interest payment dates on the asset-backed debt securities), details of the performance of the underlying assets including details of any defaults in respect of such assets and the information required in Schedule 4, Form A3.
-This information must also be submitted to the JSE. …(unchanged).
+This information must also be submitted to the JSE.
+This requirement only applies to issuers who have issued asset-backed debt securities (i) pursuant to a securitisation or (ii) where the debt securities are backed by assets that can change between each quarterly reporting date (as an example, conduit structures).
+Issuers of asset-backed debt securities that are backed by static assets (i.e. the assets will not change between reporting dates) will not be required to comply with this paragraph [7.56(a)(ii)].

+(b) …(unchanged).

+(c) …(unchanged).

-(c) …(unchangedAdditional continuing obligations for issuers with debt securities listed on the Main Board
+Additional continuing obligations for issuers with debt securities listed on the Main Board

-7.46 Issuers with debt securities listed on the Main Board of the JSE must also comply with the continuing obligations set out below.
+7.63 Issuers with debt securities listed on the Main Board of the JSE must also comply with the continuing obligations set out below.
 The issuer must: